|

 We won’t get deep into the evidence that exists to back up the efficacy of every single modality of therapy, but there’s a bottomless well of examples like the following:

-- A study finding that when compared to a control group, interpersonal psychotherapy (IPT) improved patient outcomes [7]
+- A study found that when compared to a control group, interpersonal psychotherapy (IPT) improved patient outcomes [7]

 - A meta-analysis of studies in the field of neurotherapy and neurofeedback that assessed the success of the methods and outcomes in this emerging field of treatment [8]